-The focus of this suite was validating N of M voting, Partisan offices, Non-Partisan Offices, Ballot Rotations, Write-Ins, Ballot Formatting, precincts and split precincts, as well as Tally and Reporting functionality.
+The focus of this suite was validating N of M voting, Partisan offices, Non-Partisan Offices, Ballot Rotations, Write-Ins, Ballot Formatting, precincts and split precincts, Tally and Reporting functionality, as well as the modification of straight party in a general election,.

-This test covered Verity User Management, Verity Election Management, Verity Desktop, Verity Data, Verity Build, Verity Print, Touch Writer, Verity Scan with optional modem, Verity Relay, Verity Central as well as Verity Count.
+This test covered Verity Election Management, Verity Data, Verity Build, Verity Print, Touch Writer, Verity Scan with optional modem, Verity Relay, Verity Central as well as Verity Count.
 Vote counts were accumulated from both Verity Central and Verity Scan into Verity Count.